cxxxr/cl-lsp/vscode/README.md

 ## Configuration

-Settings for cl-LSP can be found in `Preferences > Settings` under `Extensions > CL-LSP` or by searching for the setting prefix `cl-lsp.`.
+Settings for CL-LSP can be found in `Preferences > Settings` under `Extensions > CL-LSP` or by searching for the setting prefix `cl-lsp.`.